CUSTOMER ANALYTICS2025-11-12

 This can be achieved through customer surveys, focus groups, interviews, and market research.

-How you set about creating your buyer persona will depend on your product or service and what you are selling.
+The approach you take to creating your buyer persona will depend on your product or service and what you are selling.

 For example, if you are selling luxury cars, you need to design a buyer persona who can afford them.

-It means looking at affluent potential buyers who prefer expensive brands.
+It means targeting affluent potential buyers who prefer high-end brands.

 It is important to note that when designing your buyer persona, you should avoid restricting yourself to a single customer type.

-Also, make sure that you include a wide variety of customer types in your buyer persona.
+Additionally, ensure that you include a diverse range of customer types in your buyer persona.

-This will allow you to tap into market segments with similar needs.
+This will enable you to target market segments with similar needs and interests.

 The personality traits of buyers who will purchase your product or service should not be limited to gender, age, educational background, or occupation.

 Customer journey maps should carry all the touchpoints.
-Customers want to communicate with companies through a variety of channels.
+Customers want to communicate with companies through various channels.

 Customers follow different routes on these maps as well, and those routes must be reflected on the maps.

-When making the map, start by looking at who your customers are and the various touchpoints they have with your company.
+When creating the map, begin by identifying your customers and the various touchpoints they have with your company.

 For example, to design a customer journey map for sales professionals, they should include the following touchpoints: